ayeshajehangir.net

 Journalism from exile: Self-determination and political voice (2024-25)

-This study aims to explore journalism practices among newly arrived Afghan (refugee) journalists in Germany.
+This study explores journalism practices among newly arrived Afghan (refugee) journalists in Germany.
 Going beyond understanding only the experiences of exiled journalists, this study asks: What type of journalism are these journalists producing?
-What/who are these stories about, and how are they produced, and for whom?
+What and who are these stories about, how are they produced, and for whom?
+This study was conducted at the Weizenbaum Institute in Berlin in 2024 as an Open Fellow at the Institute.

 Journal articles